rezakhademix/laravel-postgres-docker/README.md

 To get started, make sure you have [Docker installed](https://docs.docker.com/docker-for-mac/install/) on your system, and then clone this repo.

+Next, navigate in your terminal to the directory you cloned this. create a self-signed certificate for the nginx-server (only for development, for production use a real certificate)

+`mkdir ./ssl/certs`

+`mkdir ./ssl/private`

+`openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ./ssl/private/localhost.key -out ./ssl/certs/localhost.crt -config ./ssl/localhost.conf`

-Next, navigate in your terminal to the directory you cloned this, and spin up the containers for the web server by running `docker compose up -d --build`.
+and spin up the containers for the web server by running `docker compose up -d --build`.

 After that completes, follow the steps from the [src/README.md](src/README.md) file to get your Laravel project added in (or create a new blank Laravel app).